tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 ### Automated Image Builds with GitHub Actions

-Once you have successfully tested your initial Docker image locally, you can utilize the build and push workflow with GitHub Actions.
-Remember to always fix the requirement versions you use before pushing, if some requirements changed.
-Also using the free docker/build-push-action there is a limit of 20 GB for the image:
+Once you have successfully tested your initial Docker image locally, you can use the build and push workflow with GitHub Actions.
+Remember to always fix the requirements versions you are using before pushing in case some requirements have changed.
+Also, when using the free docker/build-push action, there is a 20GB limit for the image:

    ```sh
    pip freeze > requirements.txt